shadowsocks/shadowsocks-qt5/README.md

 ----

 - It is not a standalone programme.
 By default, `ss-qt5` works along with `ss-local` from [shadowsocks-libev project](https://github.com/madeye/shadowsocks-libev).
 While it also supports using other shadowsocks ports as backend such as [Shadowsocks-Nodejs](https://github.com/clowwindy/shadowsocks-nodejs).
-- Shadowsocks-Nodejs port is highly recommended to serve as backend for its better I/O performance.
+- Shadowsocks-Nodejs port is highly recommended to serve as backend for better performance.
 - Don't be panic if you encounter a bug.
 Feel free to open [issues](https://github.com/librehat/shadowsocks-qt5/issues).
 Remember to run from terminal or `cmd` and paste the output.

 Installation